Acute Coronary Syndromes – cardiac causes of chest pain

 Once an ACS cause of chest pain is identified a treatment and disposition strategy focusing on the type of ACS occurring is required (ACS Management, ED Management of the NSTEMI).

-An in-depth review of many specific aspects of Acute Coronary Syndromes can be found in this excellent Cardiology Module.
+An in-depth review of many specific aspects of Acute Coronary Syndromes can be found in this excellent Cardiology Module and a few other (ACS Part 1 & Part 2).

 Click HERE for a list of all mentioned FOAM resources.